wimaha/homebridge-mieleathome/README.md

 - Remaining run time of last hour.

 ## Breaking changes
+### Versions >= 2.2.0
+- Due to guided setup, `refreshToken` and `token` are no longer visible in the configuration UI.
+However if all fails, the plugin will still attempt to use these configuration settings as a last resort when they are configured in the `config.json`.

 ### Versions > v1.2.0
 - `platform` name in your `config.json` should now be "Miele@home" instead of "MieleAtHome".
 If not you will receive: "_Error: The requested platform 'MieleAtHome' was not registered by any plugin._".
 Please mind the letter casing.
 - `clientID`, `clientSecret` and `refreshToken` are now mandatory configuration parameters.
 If not supplied the plugin will continue to